yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Avoid data races against the computer because it leads to user confusion.
 In other words: we don't want merge outcomes to be different if the Fluid service is a little faster or a little slower.

 We may want different behavior for out of line merges and real-time merges.
 This can be modeled as having one merge algorithm with an injected policy.
 The injected policy can be different for out of line merges and real-time merges.

+It would be nice if the affix effects of prior changes were applied during rebase and were thereafter irrelevant.
+The case that makes this impossible is slice move: we want to preserve information about the original location of the insertion so that we can return the insertion in its original place had the prior move been undone.
+One way out of this is to say that slices never affect posterior changes: this way prior slices do not affect the current insert.
+But is this really what we want?
+We want to be able to make edits commute (so that the outcome is the same no matter which was applied first).
+So this means we have to give insert the ability to adopt the move destination.
+Perhaps we want the commutation here, but we don't want the insertion to revert to its original location when rebased over the undo.
+What should happen instead is that the inserted content should be moved back (to what would have been its original location) as part of the postbased undo over the rebased insert.
+Maybe there's a way to apply the effect and recover the original intent from the fact that the target affix for the moved insertion only came into being because of the prior move.
+We should be able to tell that based on the original ref number of the insert: if it is before then move then the target must have been part of the slice.

 ## Explaining the Format